 Complicating and dovetailing with these culture wars was a libertarian push back against regulations on guns, drugs, sexual orientation, and gambling.
 Taking advantage of an omission/loophole in the 1934 National Firearms Act — requiring FBI background checks, national database registration, fingerprinting, photo, and fees for fully automatic machine guns, silencers (until recently), hand grenades, missiles, bombs, poison gas, short-barreled rifles, and sawed-off shotguns — gun lobbies staked out a place among civilians for semi-automatic assault rifles like the AR-15, with some marketing even aimed at children (technically their parents).
 An ATF-approved kit could “bump-fire” them into fully-automatic machine guns.
 Despite no evidence that the U.S. was poised to invade itself, the National Rifle Association (NRA) promoted assault rifles as a way for citizens to raise arms “against a tyrannical government run amok.”
 Combining this Second Amendment right in open carry states with the First Amendment right to free speech and assembly, law enforcement was “outgunned” by protesters in Nevada’s Cliven Bundy Standoff (4.14) and Charlottesville’s Unite the Right Rally (8.17), though in neither case did protesters open fire.
 Current interpretations of the First and Second Amendments, in other words, were on a collision course in open carry states like Texas with no special event restrictions.
-Meanwhile, while overall crime rates fell in the U.S. in the early 21st century, killers used assault rifles in mass shootings in Aurora (2012), Newton (2012), San Bernardino (2015), Orlando (2016), Dallas (2016), Las Vegas (2017), and Sutherland Springs, Texas (2017).
+While overall crime rates fell in the U.S. in the early 21st century, killers used assault rifles in mass shootings in Aurora (2012), Newton (2012), San Bernardino (2015), Orlando (2016), Dallas (2016), Las Vegas (2017), Sutherland Springs, Texas (2017), and Parkland, Florida (2018).
 Bump stocks allow assassins like Stephen Paddock in Las Vegas to fire off 400-800 rounds per minute.

 Americans remained divided on guns, with control advocates pointing out the ownership correlation to murder (and suicide) by country and state, while pro-gun lobbies stressed the need for more guns for protection amidst the mass shootings.
 In 2015, Governor Greg Abbott admonished Texans in a Tweet® for not buying more guns, embarrassed that they’d fallen behind California for a #2 ranking.
 If the respective sides of the debate shared anything, it was a common concern for safety; they just had opposing views on how to attain safety.
 This graph charted other points of agreement circa 2017.
 In “Guns & the Soul of America,” conservative columnist David Brooks interprets guns as being not just for protection or hunting but also a “proxy for larger issues” in the culture war, with guns as “identity markers” for freedom, self-reliance, toughness, responsibility, and controlling one’s own destiny in a post-industrial world.